gabeluci/gabeluci.github.io/_posts/2019-01-04-staticman-comments-for-jekyll.md

 <input type="hidden" name="options[subscribe]" value="email">
 ```

-The email has an unsubscribe button, so they can use that if they decide later they don't want notifications.
+The email has an unsubscribe link, so they can use that if they decide later they don't want notifications.

 ### Per-Thread Notifications